marielle-lopez/_nology/java/README.md

 #### When to Use `char[]`?

 When we're creating memory-critical applications and need to be careful with size.
 In addition, we can use it when we know the string will never be changed.

+## Modifiers

+They determine how classes and methods are seen and accessible.

+## Variables

+Constant variable names are all in uppercase.